raml-org/raml-tck/README.md

 *valid-\*.raml*: Valid RAML file parsing of which is expected to succeed.

-*invalid-\*.raml*: Invalid RAML file that has syntax/semantic/spec errors.
+*\*invalid\*.raml*: Invalid RAML file that has syntax/semantic/spec errors.
 Parsing of it is expected to fail (parser errors/returns error/crashes).

-Repository also contains a [manifest file](tests/raml-1.0/manifest.json) that lists RAML files in the order features used in them are defined in RAML 1.0 spec.
+Repository also contains a [manifest file](./manifest.json) that lists RAML files in the order features used in them are defined in RAML 1.0 spec.

 # Run tests